The Purpose of the Blood of Jesus Christ

 1 John 1:8 If we say that we have no sin, we deceive ourselves, and the truth is not in us.

 However, we the believers are to avoid sins (1 John 2:1).
-But whenever we sin, we are to confess it to God and He will cleanse us.
-Confession is agreeing with God concerning our sins, and not making excuses for them.
+But whenever we sin, we are to confess it to God and He will cleanse us “from all sin”.
+Confession is agreeing with God concerning your sins, and not making excuses for them.

 The death and resurrection of Jesus Christ bring absolute victory to all who trust in Him.
 His blood guarantees total freedom and victory over sin, the flesh, the world, the devil and the powers of darkness, as well as death.